-Dyanne Semogas first joined McMaster University in 1990 as a Clinical Lecturer within the School of Nursing.
+Dyanne Semogas is a retired faculty member.
+She first joined McMaster University in 1990 as a Clinical Lecturer within the School of Nursing.
 She held the position of Assistant Professor with the School and Graduate Faculty Member.
 Dyanne was also a Co-Investigator for NERU, an Associate member for the Offord Centre for Child Studies, and was the Director for the Claremont House Managed Alcohol Program at Wesley Urban Ministries for seven years.

 Dyanne has a Bachelor of Nursing from McGill University and a Master of Nursing from the University of Washington.